Estonian destroyer Wambola: Negotiations

 Despite the higher offer from Colombia, Estonian negotiators leaned towards a deal with Peru, suspecting Kliagin's offer was a ploy to hinder Peru's naval enhancement.
-The Colombian offer, however, helped Estonia negotiate a higher price with Peru, raising the amount initially to 387,000 USD and finally to 410,000 USD.
+The Colombian offer, however, helped Estonia negotiate a higher price with Peru, raising the amount initially to US$387,000 and finally to US$410,000.
 The Ministry of Defense approved the sale on June 29, and the transaction was completed on 30 July 1933.
 Estonia received 210,000 pounds sterling, and the ships were officially added to the Peruvian Navy.
 Wambola was renamed Almirante Villar, and Lennuk became Almirante Guise.

 Public perception of the transaction

 The Estonian public learned the first details of the agreement on July 9, when Estonian newspapers reported the sale of the ships for 2,500,000 Estonian kroons.
 This amount caused public outrage, and the opposition took up the issue, demanding the transaction amount be doubled.
 The military prosecutor's office also launched an investigation.
 Although the investigations did not reveal any irregularities, the matter continued to stir public anger.
 It was brought up during a parliamentary debate on December 19, which led to heated disputes.
 In 1934, the controversies surrounding the transaction increased.
 The Italian newspaper Il Popolo d’Italia published information about the transaction, claiming that the intermediary firm Ludwig Bing u.Ko made $340,000 from the deal.
 When this information reached Estonia, Dmitri Lebediev, the intermediary representative, fled the country but was quickly arrested in Riga by the Estonian police.
 General Juhan Tõrvand, who led the negotiations, lost his position in the General Staff in February and was expelled from the military on March 7 after a parliamentary debate on the matter.
 He, along with another negotiator, August Kerem, was accused of corruption.
 The case dragged on for many months, but on 9 December 1934, both were acquitted.
 The purchase by intermediaries also caused some controversy in Peru.

 The sale of the ships was particularly exploited by the activists of the Vaps Movement, who used it as an example to criticize the corruption of the parliamentary system.
 This affair somewhat facilitated the success of the proposal for constitutional changes, which was considered in the October 1933 referendum at their request.

 The Estonians invested the proceeds in two submarines – what would become the Kalev-class.
 These submarines became new symbols of national pride, filling the gap left by the sold destroyers.